 Transferring money from a different ISA

-If you have invested money in a previous tax year into another type of ISA (for example, a cash ISA, a stocks and shares ISA or an innovative finance ISA), and transfer that into a Lifetime ISA, it will affect the annual £4,000 Lifetime ISA allowance, but not your overall ISA limit (because it was already in an ISA before the current tax year began.
+If you have invested money in a previous tax year into another type of ISA (for example, a cash ISA, a stocks and shares ISA or an innovative finance ISA), and transfer that into a Lifetime ISA, it will affect the annual £4,000 Lifetime ISA allowance, but not your overall ISA limit because it was already in an ISA before the current tax year began.
 Tax years run from 6 April to 5 April.

 Are transfers from another ISA eligible for the government bonus?